Phases of Quench Dynamics in the Presence of Fluctuation: Quench in a Stochastic Model

-When $\vf$ crosses zero, \eqref{rapid} gives a crossing time $t_0=\frac{1}{18}\(2\sqrt{3}\p+6\ln 2\)\simeq 0.84$.
-This is a limiting value for $t_0$.
-As we shall see, lowering the quenching rate delays the crossing time.
-This limiting value clearly differs from prediction of KZ scaling, which gives $t_\kz\to0$ as $v\to\infty$.
-The analytic approximation is equivalent to placing $\vf$ in a new potential $\frac{\vf^4}{4}+\vf$, with $t_0$ essentially determined by the shape of the new potential.
+This is a limiting value for $t_0$ determined by the shape of the new potential.
+It clearly differs from prediction of KZ scaling, which gives $t_\kz\to0$ as $v\to\infty$.

-It is suggestive to separate the two scenarios using $t_0$ as a dynamical relaxation time, which measures the delay of field in response to the source.
+It is suggestive to separate the two scenarios using $t_0$ as a dynamical relaxation time, which measures the lagging time of field $\vf$ in tracing the source.
 The two scenarios in the absence of fluctuation appears as phase II and III on the horizontal axis of the phase diagram in Fig.~\ref{fig:pd}.

-The main efforts of the paper is to study how fluctuations change the picture.
-Before proceed to actual dynamics, let us inspect the equilibrium properties of the system.
-To this end, we set $J=-1$ and solve for the distribution of $\vf$.
-In this case $J\vf$ simply becomes part of potential.
-The stochastic equation \eqref{eom_vf} is equivalent to the following Fokker-Planck equation
+The main efforts of this paper is to study how fluctuations change the picture.
+We first derive the following stochastic equation for $\vf$ by averaging \eqref{eom_fp} over volume